 Something to share: "I joined the BetterEvaluation team in 2013 with a background in monitoring and evaluation in public health and development.
 I am particularly interested in evaluation capacity building and knowledge management.
 In our busy professional lives, we don’t take enough time for thoughtful reflection on what we do and how we do it.
 For me, BetterEvaluation is the go-to-place for doing just that, together."

-Role in BetterEvaluation: Website Administrator and Community Manager
+Role in BetterEvaluation: Website and Engagement Co-Ordinator

 Something to share: "I’ve been involved with the BetterEvaluation project since 2014, and came on as the Website Administrator at the beginning of 2016.
 I think the wonderful thing about this project is that it’s become such a vehicle for bringing together people and knowledge about evaluation.
 I love hearing about how people use the site, and spend a lot of my time thinking about how we can improve it."